Measles outbreak sends vaccine demand soaring, even among the hesitant

 On Wednesday, officials sent letters to families of 5,000 children in Multnomah County telling them they’ll be excluded from school if they don’t have up-to-date immunizations or valid exemptions by Feb.
 20.

-Most of the infections have occurred in children, under age 18, who were unvaccinated.
+Most of the infections have occurred in children, younger than 18, who were unvaccinated.
 The outbreak includes 43 cases among those who were not immunized, six cases where immunization has not been verified and one case where the person had received a single dose of vaccine.

-The Northwest cases are among three ongoing measles outbreaks in the U.S. that sickened 79 people in January, according to the CDC.
+The Northwest cases are among three ongoing measles outbreaks in the United States that sickened 79 people in January, according to the CDC.
 Last year, 372 measles cases were confirmed nationwide, the most since an outbreak in 2014 sickened 667 people.

 Washington and Oregon are among 17 states that allow non-medical exemptions from vaccination requirements for school entry, according to the National Conference of State Legislatures.